nicholas-long/ngramdb/README.md

 Options:
     -h|--help) # print help text
 operators
-    refs - get refs from the current tag set refstype - get refs from the current tag set that match a certain string - used for types of links looserefs - get loose refs (not required to be executable) from the current tag set refsto - get all refs to the current tag set id - use a single ID as the new working set, 1 parameter not - set difference - remove things occuring in the following tag, file, or subcommand argument union - union working set with another
+    refs - get refs from the current working set refstype - get refs from the current working set that match a certain string - used for types of links looserefs - get loose refs (not required to be executable) from the current working set refsto - get all refs to the current working set id - use a single ID as the new working set, 1 parameter not - set difference - remove things occuring in the following tag, file, or subcommand argument union - union working set with another